Marriage Counselors, Couples Therapy in Oklahoma City

 Q: How much does couples counseling cost?

-A: Check the online booking page for fee details.
-Discounted multi-session packsges are available.
+A: Check the fee page for details.
+Discounted multi-session packages are available - please inquire.

 Q: We both have busy schedules and need an evening appointment.
 How late do you offer sessions?

-A: I offer flexible appointments (including afternoons and evenings and some Saturdays).
+A: I offer flexible appointments including afternoons and evenings and some Saturdays.
+Office hours are by appointment only.